 Look over the chargeback codes you have and those transactions that you think are fraudulent.
 You can look for a way that could have stopped the transaction from taking place without impacting the checkout experience of your customers.

 Step #5 – Ensure that you have EMV support.

-Upgrades to EMV was difficult and required a lot of downtime, upfront expense as well as the possibility of moving your POS to another location, and much more.
-However, some businesses are now able to create customized POS integrations that significantly minimize the hassle and time associated with the EMV integration.
+Upgrading to EMV was difficult and required a lot of downtimes, upfront expenses as well as the possibility of moving your POS to another location, and much more.
+However, some businesses are now able to create customized POS integrations that significantly minimize the hassle and time associated with EMV integration.
 They usually occur during an evening with low activity levels evening and are often effortless.

 If you haven’t upgraded your chips yet, this should be the first thing you do.